F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/keep_alive.rst

 Explanation
 -----------

-The following sections provide some explanation of the The Keep-Alive/'Liveliness' conceptual scheme.
+The following sections provide some explanation of the Keep-Alive/'Liveliness' conceptual scheme.
 As mentioned in the overview section, the initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.